mattpep/lurl/README.md

 * `REDIS_URL` - the location of the redis server: `redis://[:password@]host[:port][/db-number]`
 * `PORT` - the TCP port on which to run the app (You won't need to set this if using docker)

 The key is specified as the URL segment immediately after the nodename.
-No queerystring parameters are used.
+No querystring parameters are used.

 # License